This page is referenced by:

 The course does not have fixed class times, but all students must progress through the course at roughly the same pace, week by week.
 The course consists of an introductory week plus five modules of varying lengths:

 This course operates in two main online locations: in your course e-textbook (where you’re reading this syllabus), and on Sakai.
 The e-textbook is not a traditional textbook, of course, but it is meant to function in many regards like one.
 In it you'll find outlines, learning outcomes, and questions for each week, as well as general guidelines for the assignments.
 There are also links to video introductions and screencasts, as well as links to relevant online information.
 Your Sakai page is your workbook.
-The weekly readings and other sources are there, as are the forum where you'll post your comments (like an online seminar), the message app, and the tools you'll use to submit your actual assignments.
+The weekly readings and other sources are there, as are the forum where you'll post your comments (like an online seminar), the messages tool, and the tools you'll use to submit your actual assignments.
+See the video linked in the Overview page in Sakai for Prof. Samson's tour of Sakai.

 Each week’s lesson plan will follow the same structure.
 It will consist of the following categories: